Skip to main content

 Step 6: Securing with SSL (HTTPS) using Certbot

 HTTPS is essential for security.
-Certbot automates obtaining and renewing free SSL certificates from Let's Encrypt.
+Certbot automates obtaining and renewing free SSL certificates from Let''s Encrypt.

 Certbot will automatically modify your Nginx configuration, set up redirects from HTTP to HTTPS, and configure automatic renewals.